anshultaak/interview/README.md

 kublet = its environment that check your pod up

-kub api = it's communiction b/w pod
+kub Proxy = it's communiction b/w pod

 k secret where store = in etcd data store